yaquaholic/ScienceLogic-API/README.md

 ## Graphing SL1 data

-Any script starting with the owrd Graph does just that, graph data.
+Any script starting with the word Graph does just that, graph data.
 I've included a few examples that hopefully deal with the various data structures that SL! returns.

 ## Updating SL1

 Adding, deleting or modfiying with the API.
+*Work in progress*

 ## SL1 API documentation